httpwg/wg-materials/ietf99/minutes.md

 thardie(th): (1) <missed it>

-(2): if client settings in clear, need to describe the implcations so maybe more approp to keep quic settings sep from http settings
+(2): if client settings in clear, need to describe the implications so maybe more appropriate to keep quic settings sep from http settings

 ekr: settings in clear + only sent once is unfortunate am not persuaded this would be a good change

 jana: agree w/ekr
-http & quick settings have diff priv properties
+http & quick settings have different privacy properties

-dkg: this priv tradeoff is poor one
+dkg: this privacy tradeoff is poor one

 mb: ok, will update issue in github